John Beresford, 2nd Baron Decies

-John Beresford, 2nd Baron Decies (20 January 1774 – 1 March 1865) was an Irish peer and clergyman.
-His father, the 1st Baron Decies was son of Marcus Beresford, 1st Earl of Tyrone and Catherine de Poer, Countess of Tyrone.
+John Beresford, 2nd Baron Decies (20 January 1774 – 1 March 1865), later Horsley-Beresford, was an Anglo-Irish peer and clergyman.

 Early life

 Beresford was born on 20 January 1774.
-He was the second son of nine children born to William Beresford, 1st Baron Decies, and Elizabeth FitzGibbon.
-Through his brother, the Rev. George Beresford, he was an uncle to British Army officer Marcus Beresford, MP for Northallerton and Berwick-upon-Tweed, and through his sister Louisa (through her marriage to Thomas Hope), he was an uncle to Henry Thomas Hope, MP, and Alexander Beresford Hope, MP.
-Louisa later married their first cousin, William Beresford, 1st Viscount Beresford.
+He was the second son of nine children born to William Beresford, 1st Baron Decies and Elizabeth FitzGibbon, niece of John FitzGibbon, 1st Earl of Clare.
+His sister Louisa later married their first cousin, Marshal William Beresford, 1st Viscount Beresford.